B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

     --cpu, --cpu-cores          (Optional) Number of CPU cores that will be used in the Schema Pre-processing step (default: 1).

-    --thr, --threads            (Optional) Number of threads to use to search for annotations on UniProt (default: 5).

     --ns, --nomenclature-server (Optional) The base URL for the Nomenclature Server.
 The default value, "main", will establish a connection to "https://chewbbaca.online/", "tutorial" to "https://tutorial.chewbbaca.online/" and "local" to